 How to Walk Down the Wedding Aisle as a Same-Sex Couple

-Who goes first?
-Who walks who?
-So many questions!
-So, we asked six LGBTQ+ couples how they walked down the wedding aisle as a same-sex couple.
+We asked six LGBTQ+ couples how they walked down the wedding aisle as a same-sex couple.

-Ari & Lucy
+How Ari & Lucy Walked Down the Aisle

 We didn’t put a lot of thought into who would go first.
 In fact, we can’t actually ever remember having a conversation about it until our wedding officiant asked us about two weeks out from the wedding date!